 **First photo- Etsy, HelensVintageFinds and the Second Photo is from Crush Vintage

 With herculean effort, I would drag the coat over to the sofa, while the black and white RCA television hummed in the background.
-I would hunker down and completely cover myself.
+I would hunker down and completely cover myself, resting in the thermal certitude of the coat.
 Ah, the shield of this coat was my sanctuary.
 It smelled like my mom, a combination of stale cigarette smoke, and the residual essence of Avon’s perfumed liquid deodorant.

 Humanitarian Aid for Ukraine.
 Contact cru.org, George and Julia Avetisyan #0877227

 Beautifully written, Carol!
 What fond and precious memories your blog stirred-up!
 Thank you!
 Love you!